ow2-quick-app-initiative/poi-quick-app/docs/sample/README.md

-# Local Cultural Heritage Quick App - Your City
+# _Heritage in…_ Your City

 __Change this text according to your needs__

-The Local Cultural Heritage Quick App promotes cultural heritage collections in small and medium cities through open data and crowdsourcing.
+The _Heritage in…_ Quick App project promotes cultural heritage collections in small and medium cities through open data and crowdsourcing.

 > It's free, open-source and collaborative